LLNL/RAJA/docs/sphinx/dev_guide/branch_development.rst

 feature, **bugfix/<issue>** for a bugfix, etc.

 .. important:: When doing development on a feature branch, it is good practice
-               to regularly push your changes to the central RAJA repository as a backup mechanism.
-Also, regularly merge the develop branch into your feature branch so that it does not diverge too much from other development on the project.
-This will help reduce merge conflicts that you must resolve when your work is ready to be merged into the develop branch.
+               to regularly push your changes to the GitHub repository as a backup mechanism.
+Also, regularly merge the RAJA develop branch into your feature branch so that it does not diverge too much from other development on the project.
+This will help reduce merge conflicts that you must resolve when your work is ready to be merged into the RAJA develop branch.

-When a portion of development is complete and ready to be merged into the develop branch, submit a *pull request* for review by other team members.
+When a portion of development is complete and ready to be merged into the develop branch, submit a *pull request* (PR) for review by other team members.
-When all issues, suggestions, etc. arising in review discussion have been addressed, reviewers have approved them, and all continuous integration checks have passed, the pull request can merged into the develop branch.
+When all issues and comments arising in PR review discussion have been addressed, the PR has been approved, and all continuous integration checks have passed, the pull request can be merged.

 .. important:: **Feature branches never interact directly with the main
                branch.**